AdriaSG/AdriaSG/README.md

 - 👋 Hi, I’m @AdriaSG
+- 🎓 MSc.
+Data Scientist based in Berlin
+- 👀 And curious about Natural Language Procesing and Large Language Models.
-- 👀 I’m interested in Data Science and its application to social impact topics.
+- 💡 Specially interested in social, sustainability and music domains.
-- 🌱 I’m currently learning Machine Learning applications in Python and R.
 - 📫 You can reach me at adrianasg.15@gmail.com

 <!---